 - a.
 Land (not held as investment assets) - b.
-Infrastructure assets (assets which are part of a network of similar assets) - c.
-Community assets (resources contributing to the general well-being of the community) - d.
-Heritage assets (culturally significant resources) - e.
-Intangible assets (ordinary operational resources) - f.
-Investment properties (resources held for capital or operational gain).
+Buildings (Administrative) - c.
+Infrastructure assets (assets which are part of a network of similar assets) - d.
+Community assets (resources contributing to the general well-being of the community) - e.
+Other assets - f.
+Heritage assets (culturally significant resources) - g.
+Intangible assets (ordinary operational resources) - h.
+Investment properties (resources held for capital or operational gain). - i.
+Agricultural assets (Living animal or plant) - j.
+Living and Non-living Resources (resources undergoing biological transformation or occur naturally and have not been extracted)